LIVE | Trump on Iran: 'They'd like to make a deal, very badly'

 British Prime Minister Keir Starmer said Monday that the UK will not join the naval blockade of the Strait of Hormuz announced by President Trump.

-For her part, Spanish Defense Minister Margarita Robles said Monday that the naval blockade of the Strait of Hormuz announced by President Trump "makes no sense."
+Spanish Defense Minister Margarita Robles said Monday that the naval blockade of the Strait of Hormuz announced by President Trump "makes no sense."

-"I also think it is something that makes no sense...
+"I also think it is something that makes no sense. ...
 It is one more episode in this downward spiral in which we have been dragged," she said in an interview on Spanish public television.

 The strategic Strait of Hormuz trade route should be reopened "as soon as possible," Turkey's foreign minister said Monday.

-"Negotiations should be held with Iran, methods of persuasion should be employed and the strait should be opened as soon as possible," Hakan Fidan told the official Anadolu Agency.
+"Negotiations should be held with Iran, methods of persuasion should be employed and the strait should be opened as soon as possible," Hakan Fidan told the official Anadolu News Agency.

 German Chancellor Friedrich Merz declared at a news conference Monday, "We will continue to feel the consequences of this war for a long time even after it is over."